Hills, Minnesota: Agriculture

 The local economy is largely dependent upon agriculture; corn and soybeans are the region's primary cash crops.

 Education

 The Hills school system consolidated with the Beaver Creek school system in 1965 when it became Hills-Beaver Creek (H-BC).
 The high school, which houses grades 6-12 is located in Hills; the elementary school, with grades PreK-5 is located in Beaver Creek.
 There were 294 students enrolled in grades K-12 in 2005.
 The school mascot is the patriots.
 The school colors are red, white and blue.
-In 1990, the Hills-Beaver Creek football team won the 9-man Minnesota State High School League Championship.
-The game was played at the Metrodome.
-In 2019, Hills-Beaver Creek Elementary was awarded the National Blue Ribbon School Award which is awarded which honors the highest performing schools in the nation.
-In 2024, Hills-Beaver Creek Secondary was awarded the National Blue Ribbon School - Exemplary High Performing School.
+In 1990, the Hills-Beaver Creek Patriots football team won the 9-Man Football Minnesota State High School League Championship.
+The game was played at the Hubert H. Humphrey Metrodome.
+In 2019, Hills-Beaver Creek Elementary School was awarded the National Blue Ribbon School Award which is awarded to honor the highest performing schools in the nation.
+In 2020 the Associated Press named the Hills-Beaver Creek Patriots football team Mythical State Champions after winning their 9-Man Section Football Championship to cap off the pandemic shortened season.
+In 2024, Hills-Beaver Creek Secondary School was awarded the National Blue Ribbon School - Exemplary High Performing School.
+After losing the 9-Player State Championship game in 2024, earning them Runner-Up honors, the Hills-Beaver Creek Patriots football team made it back to U.S. Bank Stadium the following season and won the 2025 MSHSL 9-Player State Championship.
+Four months later, the HBC Patriots Boys Basketball team returned to Minneapolis to claim the 2026 Class A Minnesota State Championship for the first time in its program history.
+HBC defeated JWP 64-33 at the historic Williams Arena at the University of Minnesota.